-Eligible Applicants Faculty at Toronto Metropolitan University Fellowship Period 12 months (September 2024 - August 2025) Application Deadline April 30, 2024 - 23:59 (EDT/UTC-4) Stipend \$10,000 CAD (inclusive of HST) for research-specific expenses and one course release (one semester) to be taken within the fellowship period.
+Eligible Applicants Faculty at a Canadian University Fellowship Period 12 months (September 2025 - August 2026) Application Deadline May 18, 2025 - 23:59 (EDT/UTC-4) Stipend \$10,000 CAD (inclusive of HST) for research-specific expenses Course Release Funding Up to \$15,000 CAD provided to the Fellow's home institution to offset the cost of releasing the Fellow from one course (one semester) during the fellowship period.
+The approval of the course release is at the discretion of the Fellow's Dean and may be subject to the policies of their home department and university.